HUAN99UAN/HandwritingRecognition/README.md

 Line segmentation is done with the method described in Tripathy, Nilamadhaba, and Umapada Pal.
 "Handwriting segmentation of unconstrained Oriya text."
 Sadhana 31.6 (2006): 755-769.
 With the following changes:

 * Instead of choosing the mode of the lineheights we use the min of the n most frequent line heights.
 Ussing the mode of the line heights, removed nearly all piece wise separating lines.
+* After computing the list of potential stripes we recursively remove all stripes that have no piece wise separating lines.